- undertook a program evaluation

-- consider a series of policy papers and commissioned research
+- considered a series of policy papers and commissioned research

-- report on recommended improvements to program design that ensure the program remains client-focused, fit-for-purpose and sustainable
+- reported on recommended improvements to program design that ensure the program remains client-focused, fit-for-purpose and sustainable

-- advise the Government on future program settings to support hearing-impaired Australians and maintain appropriate access to program services.
+- advised the Government on future program settings to support hearing-impaired Australians and maintain appropriate access to program services.

 - optimising program outcomes for clients

 - improving the efficiency of the program’s delivery